R00V-root/BookstoreDatabase/README.md

 ## Backup & Restore

 Use the provided scripts (see `db/backup.sh` and `db/restore.sh`) to snapshot and restore the database.

+## Troubleshooting

+### Why is there a container named `clever_mendeleev`?

+Docker automatically assigns whimsical names to containers when you start one without explicitly providing a `--name` flag.
+When you run commands such as `docker-compose run --rm web …`, Docker Compose asks the engine to launch an auxiliary container for the one-off task and Docker picks a random name from its internal generator.
+Seeing a container called `clever_mendeleev` (or similar) simply means one of those helper containers is active; it is not an extra service the project created.
+The container will disappear once the command finishes when you use `--rm`, or you can stop it manually with `docker stop clever_mendeleev` if it was started without that flag.

 ## Demo Flow